pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

-On this page
-# Channel Groups API for Kotlin SDK
+# Channel Groups API – Kotlin SDK

-##### Breaking changes in v9.0.0
+## Breaking changes in v9.0.0

-PubNub Kotlin SDK version 9.0.0 unifies the codebases for Kotlin and [Java](/docs/sdks/java) SDKs, introduces a new way of instantiating the PubNub client, and changes asynchronous API callbacks and emitted [status events](/docs/sdks/kotlin/status-events).
-These changes can impact applications built with previous versions (< `9.0.0` ) of the Kotlin SDK.

-For more details about what has changed, refer to [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).

-[Channel groups](/docs/general/channels/subscribe#channel-groups) allow PubNub developers to bundle thousands of [channels](/docs/general/channels/overview) into a group that can be identified by a name.
-These channel groups can then be subscribed to, receiving data from the many back-end channels the channel group contains.

-##### Channel group operations

-You can't publish to a channel group.
-You can only subscribe to it.
-To publish within the channel group, you need to publish to each channel individually.

-##### Request execution

-Most PubNub Kotlin SDK method invocations return an Endpoint object, which allows you to decide whether to perform the operation synchronously or asynchronously.

-You must invoke the `.sync()` or `.async()` method on the Endpoint to execute the request, or the operation **will not** be performed.
+• Unified Kotlin and Java codebases, new client instantiation, updated async callbacks/status events.
+• Applications built with < 9.0.0 must follow the Java/Kotlin migration guide.

+## Key points
+• Channel groups bundle up to thousands of channels.
+• You can **subscribe** to a group; publishing must target individual channels.
+• All group operations require the **Stream Controller** add-on (enable it in the Admin Portal).
+• Every SDK call returns an `Endpoint`; execute with `.sync()` or `.async()` or nothing happens.

 ```
 `val channel = pubnub.channel("channelName")